flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

 ??? tip "FIX INFO in Experimental Version"
     ##### Fix Info Distance Ring

-    Also a great aid for knowing when to descent is the new FIX INFO feature available for testing in the Experimental Version.
+    Also a great aid for knowing when to descend is the new FIX INFO feature available for testing in the Experimental Version.

     You can add a ring around a waypoint or fix with a specified distance.
 As we need 57NM for our descent from FL320 to FL140 at ABTUM we can set the fix distance ring to 57NM.